Autism and Equine Therapy Explained

 The following table showcases findings related to behavioral improvements from equine therapy:

 The evidence suggests that equine therapy can be a valuable component in supporting individuals with autism, fostering social growth and positive behavior changes.
-For broader context, consider exploring topics like autism and life skills development or autism and community inclusion to further understand the holistic benefits of different therapeutic approaches.
+For broader context, families often combine these experiences with structured skill development work to help the gains carry over into school, home, and community settings.

 Types of Equine Therapy Programs